lateralmvment/lateralmvment.github.io/index.md

 =======================================================================================

-On the past 4 months i been learning about computers and all of that from COMPLETELY ZERO, before that i had no idea what was a kernel or how the network really works.
-I started learning about computers because i didnt know whats gonna be my path or even my destiny hahahaha i felt kinda lost in my life i mean, i have job and that, but i dont wanna do this for the rest of my life, i want to have a job that i actually enjoy alot.
-So now im here writing this blog until i make my dreams true, every day im trying to be better and better.
+I been learning about computers and all of that from COMPLETELY ZERO, before that i had no idea what was a kernel or how the network really works.
+I started investigating by myself and from now i think theres no way back, so im here to show you all my process.

 =======================================================================================